Acknowledgement of Country

 Just breathe

-Icy shallows ensnare bare ankles, corrugated sand greets receptive soles
+Icy shallows ensnare bare ankles, corrugated sand greeting receptive soles

 Until the pattern repeats